boeckmann/asm6502/README.txt

          hello:  jmp CHROUT

        Labels and variables may be of type byte or word.
-A label is of type byte if it is assigned an address within the first 256 bytes (zero page).
+A label is of type byte if it is assigned an address within the first 256 bytes (zero- page).
 Otherwise, it is of type word.
 The data type of a variable is that of the expression assigned to it, unless it is forward- referenced.